ShobiStassen/VIA/docs/Parameters and Attributes.rst

      - (optional, default = None).
 Only required when using RNA velocity to guide direction.
 Matrix from scVelo with RNA velocities from: *adata.layers['velocity']*

    * - velo_weight
-     - (optional, default = 0.5) If the visualized cluster graph edges seem too busy, they can be further condensed by a second iteration of edge bundling by setting this to True.
+     - (optional, default = 0.5) #float between 0,1. the weight assigned to directionality and connectivity derived from scRNA-velocity

    * - pca_loadings
      - (optional, default = None) The loadings of the pcs used to project the cells when adjusting the gene-space using velocity: *adata.varm['PCs']*